allegheny-college-cmpsc-480-fall-2020/assignment-8-information-architecture/README.md

 A single document in the `writing` directory (in a format of your choice) which clearly incorporates and defines:

-* All content and content types you plan to include on your site
+* All content you plan to include on your site
 * Considers at least three levels of architecture: the main entry point/page, individual sections/pages, content contained therein
 * Pages or sections expected
-* Page and information hierarchy (e.g. content appearing first or more "important" listed higher)
 * Content planned for each page
-* Content diagram "legend" for identifying content types

 ### Grading criteria